LoopKit/looptips/docs/how-to/high-bg.md

 If you think that you are being affected by a short term influence that will last for at least 4-6 hours, a conservative amount of primed insulin may help control high blood sugar more aggressively than Loop would have otherwise provided during the stressful event.

-**If you choose to deliver insulin via prime command, remember that your active insulin or IOB will not be accurate for 6 hours after the delivery.**  Caution should be taken usimg this method because if the short term stress suddenly ends and blood glucose begins to drop again, the drop may be more pronounced than Loop predicts due to the untracked primed insulin.
+**If you choose to deliver insulin via prime command, remember that your active insulin or IOB will not be accurate for 6 hours after the delivery.**  Caution should be taken using this method because if the short term stress suddenly ends and blood glucose begins to drop again, the drop may be more pronounced than Loop predicts due to the untracked primed insulin.

-Note:  For Omnipod users Loop does not allow you to prime insulin in.
+Note:  For Omnipod users, Loop does not allow you to prime insulin in.

 ## Open loop and correct manually